pmorch/keepassxc-wiki/Building-KeePassXC.md

 make -j8 package
 ```
 ### Notes:
 Change the value of `-DCMAKE_PREFIX_PATH` according to your installed Qt version.
-You can change the Qt folder for `macdeployqt` by setting the following parameter `-DQT_BINARY_DIR=/path/to/qt5/bin`.
+You can change the Qt folder for `macdeployqt` by setting the following parameter:

+- `-DQT_BINARY_DIR=/path/to/qt5/bin`.

 If you installed Qt5 with `homebrew`, you can skip this.